-THE INTEGRATED GOODS AND SERVICES TAX ACT, 2017\
+THE INTEGRATED GOODS AND SERVICES TAX ACT, 2017

-Statement of Objects and Reasons:
+Statement of Objects and Reasons

-Earlier, the States effecting inter-State sale of goods were empowered to collect and retain Central Sales Tax (CST) under the Central Sales Tax Act, 1956.
+Earlier, the States effecting inter-State sale of goods were empowered to collect and retain central sales tax (CST) under the Central Sales Tax Act, 1956.

-The difficulties faced in the erstwhile Central Sales Tax system are:
+The difficulties faced in the erstwhile central sales tax system were:

-- (i) The levy is non-vatable i.e. the credit of CST is not available as a set-off in the hands of the purchaser. - (ii) CST directly gets added to the cost of the goods resulting in cascading effect of the taxes on the cost of production of products. - (iii) Creation of tax arbitrage on account of the rate of CST being different from VAT levied on intra-State sale. - (iv) Several businesses are not in a position to procure goods in the course of inter-State trade or commerce after concessional rate of tax against the declaration forms.
+- (i) The levy was non-vatable i.e., the credit of CST was not available as a set-off in the hands of the purchaser. - (ii) CST directly got added to the cost of the goods resulting in cascading effect of the taxes on the cost of production of products. - (iii) Creation of tax arbitrage on account of the rate of CST being different from VAT levied on intra-State sale. - (iv) Several businesses were not in a position to procure goods in the course of inter-State trade or commerce after concessional rate of tax against the declaration forms.

-To usher in the GST regime, levy of a single tax called Integrated Goods and Services Tax is considered necessary on the supply of goods or services or both taking place in the course of inter-State trade/ commerce.
-The rate of tax is equal to the sum total of Central Tax (CGST) and State Tax (SGST) or Union Territory Tax (UTGST) though there are some cases where more rationalisation is required in terms of parity of net tax incidence.
+To usher in the GST regime, levy of a single tax called integrated goods and services tax is considered necessary on the supply of goods or services or both taking place in the course of inter-State trade/ commerce.
+The rate of tax is equal to the sum total of Central tax (CGST) and State tax (SGST) or Union Territory tax (UTGST) though there are some cases where more rationalisation is required in terms of parity of net tax incidence.
 The new legislation, amongst others, broadly:

-- Provides for levy of tax on all inter-State supplies of goods or services or both (except alcoholic liquor for human consumption) at a rate recommended by the GST Council (not exceeding 40%); - (ii) Provides for levy of tax on goods imported into India; - (iii) Provides for levy of tax on import of services on a reverse charge basis; - (iv) Empowers the Central Government to grant exemptions on the recommendation of the GST Council: - (v) Provides for determination of nature of supply (intra-State or inter-State) and place of supply - (vi) Provides for payment of tax by a supplier of Online Information and Database Access or Retrieval Services (OIDAR) - (vii) Enables apportionment of tax and settlement of funds on account of transfer of input tax credit between the Central Government, State Government and Union Territory; - (viii) Provides for application of certain provisions of the Central Goods and Services Tax Act, 2017 to the extent relevant for the purposes of this Act; - (ix) Provides for transitional transactions in relation to import of services.
+- Provides for levy of tax on all inter-State supplies of goods or services or both (except alcoholic liquor for human consumption) at a rate recommended by the GST Council (not exceeding 40 per cent); - (ii) Provides for levy of tax on goods imported into India; - (iii) Provides for levy of tax on import of services on a reverse charge basis; - (iv) Empowers the Central Government to grant exemptions on the recommendation of the GST Council; - (v) Provides for determination of nature of supply (intra-State or inter-State) and place of supply - (vi) Provides for payment of tax by a supplier of Online Information and Database Access or Retrieval Services (OIDAR) - (vii) Enables apportionment of tax and settlement of funds on account of transfer of input tax credit between the Central Government, State Government and Union Territory; - (viii) Provides for application of certain provisions of the Central Goods and Services Tax Act, 2017 to the extent relevant for the purposes of this Act; - (ix) Provides for transitional transactions in relation to import of services.